 “Our name for one another is Kindred.
 The Kindred who creates another Kindred, through a process known as the Embrace, is that Kindred’s sire.”

 “My sire was Embraced in Charleston during the 1960s by her sire, my grandsire.
 He was Embraced in London long ago and fled to the Carolina colonies to escape the Black Death.
-His sire, my great-grandsire was Embraced in the British Isles at some indeterminate point following the Norman Conquest.
-My great-great-grandsire was Embraced there too, likely during the Wessex hegemony.”
+His sire, my great-grandsire, was Embraced in the British Isles at some indeterminate point following the Norman Conquest.
+My three-times-grandsire was Embraced there too, likely during the Wessex hegemony.”

-“His own sire, my six-times grandsire, was a figure halfway out of myth.
+“His own sire, my six-times-grandsire, was a figure halfway out of myth.
 She was Embraced somewhere in the Middle East, long enough ago to make her childe seem young.
 We’ve not been able to conclusively establish her name, all but the crudest approximations of the time and location of her Embrace, or even whether the Kindred she is described as being actually existed.
-The historic record is almost nonexistent.
 We mainly have oral traditions and folklore to go on.”

 “While we know very few verifiable historic details about my six-times grandsire, we do know that she existed thanks to ‘biological’ evidence.
 We have ways of testing and quantifying the Blood across generations of Kindred.
 We have, in fact, verified that other Kindred of her generation—the fourth generation—did exist through experiments that withstood the scientific method.
-So at this point, we’re essentially relying on anthropologists rather than historians to supply what we know for certain about my ancestor.
-The historic evidence is too scarce, but scientific evidence is still present.”
+So at this point, we’re essentially relying on anthropologists rather than historians to supply what we know for certain about my ancestor.”

 Emil: “Your lineage spans history itself,” Emil says, looking at the dead man in awe.
 “But you said the fourth generation.
 What do you mean by that?”